kandrews2003/spring-boot/READ.md

 Maven 3.8+ (comes with most Spring Boot installations) A terminal or IDE such as IntelliJ IDEA

-# Build the project
+# To Build the project
 mvn clean package

-# Run the Spring Boot app
+# To Run the Spring Boot app
 mvn spring-boot:run